romshark/templier/README.md

 ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the current directory without requiring the explicit `--config` flag.

+## Platform Support 🐧🍎🪟

+Templiér runs on Linux, macOS and Windows.
+Behavior is identical on all three except for the following Windows specifics:

+- Custom watcher `cmd` runs through `cmd /C` instead of `sh -c`.
+  Even where a POSIX shell is on `PATH` (Git Bash for example), it isn't used.
+- A directory that contains sub-directories can't be renamed while Templiér is running, it fails with `Access is denied`.
+Windows refuses to rename a directory while its sub-directories are held open for watching.

+Glob expressions in `app.exclude` and in custom watcher `include` and `exclude` always use forward slashes (`/`) as path separators, on all platforms, regardless of the path separator the operating system itself uses.

 ## How is Templiér different from templ's own watch mode?

 As you may already know, templ supports [live reload](https://templ.guide/commands-and-tools/live-reload)